aws-samples/lambda-with-compression/README.md

 # Using data compression with AWS Lambda functions

 This sample illustrates using data compression with Lambda functions to
-1. Potentially save on data transfer costs when using Lambda functions with NAT Gateway or VPC Endpoints
+1. Receive and return payloads larger than the Lambda limit of 6MB.
-2. Receive and return payloads larger than the Lambda limit of 6MB.
+2. Potentially save on data transfer costs when using Lambda functions with NAT Gateway or VPC Endpoints

 > Important: this sample uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
-You are responsible for any AWS costs incurred.
+You are fully responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## How does it work